scottysseus/scottysseus.github.io/src/content/blog/2024-09-04-chadburn/index.md

 tags: game-dev typescript web-app
 ---

-I am writing about it somewhat belatedly, but last year, Ana and I built a browser game called _Chadburn_ together! ♥️ You can play it at [https://chadburn.app](https://chadburn.app) and [check out the source on GitHub](https://github.com/scottysseus/chadburn-app).
+I am writing about it somewhat belatedly, but last year, Ana and I built a browser game called _Chadburn_! ♥️ You can play it at [https://chadburn.app](https://chadburn.app) and [check out the source on GitHub](https://github.com/scottysseus/chadburn-app).

 So, what prompted this endeavor?
 Well, just as Ana was wrapping up her coding bootcamp, I had the idea that a game project would not only be super fun but also a great way for her to flex her new programming muscles and for me to try out some new tech I'd been eyeing for a while.